 Tips for Buying a Personal Home Safe

-Conceal your important documents and valuable belongings in a home safe.
+Protect your important documents and valuable belongings.

 A personal home safe can help safeguard paperwork and other items from fire, water damage and burglary, and comes in a variety of options.
 Keep the following in mind if you’re considering investing in a safe.

 - Water resistance.
-Labels indicate whether safes can withstand being submerged or sprayed by water—and for how long.
+Labels indicate whether safes can withstand being submerged or sprayed by water, and for how long.

 How you access your safe depends on personal preference.
 Lock types range from simple privacy key locks and three-number combination locks to more advanced mechanical-dial locks, electronic locks and dual-lock methods.